 Peter was born in Norwich in 1946.
 He and his wife ‘M’ tell us about the life of a lorry driver, including working at the Milk Marketing Board and for airline KLM.

-I was 15 when I left school and my first job was at Tan Sad and Alwin which did wheelchairs and prams.
+I was 15 when I left school and my first job was at TanSad and Allwin which did prams.
 They were actually in Sandy Lane.
-I started there as an assembler putting the chairs together and became an inspector.
+I started there as an assembler and then became an inspector.
 Such a boring job in the end.
-I had to inspect the work that other people had done which was easy in that respect but I had to stamp everyone’s work off.
+I had to inspect the work that other people had done, which was easy in that respect but I had to stamp everyone’s work off.